The college baseball regular season is winding down, and we're less than a week away from Selection Monday.

 Bubble about to burst (1): Kennesaw State

 Due to the ASUN's strange uneven scheduling, Liberty and Kennesaw State finished tied-3rd in the ASUN at 19-11.
-Two losses by Kennesaw State at the ASUN Tournament, the Owls are in desperate need of wins.
-They'll have one more shot to advance to the semifinals with game three of pool play.
+After a day one loss by Kennesaw State at the ASUN Tournament, the Owls are in desperate need of wins.

 Big 12 (6)